 Project Details:

-- The federal channel at the mouth of Sheep Pen Gut will be dredged to its authorized level, providing 6 feet of navigational clearance.
+- The federal channel at the mouth of Sheep Pen Gut was dredged to its authorized level, providing 6 feet of navigational clearance.
+Dredging wrapped up in November 2018.

-- The realignment will extend the existing authorized channel by approximately 425 feet northwestward, facilitating better access to the Bay.
-At the conclusion of the project, the federal channel will be 1,900 feet long in total, extending from within the mouth of Sheep Pen Gut into the Chesapeake Bay.
-The channel will be approximately 50 feet wide from the mouth of Sheep Pen Gut toward the Bay for 1,750 feet.
-The last 150 feet into the Bay will be approximately 100 feet wide.
+- The realignment extends the existing authorized channel by approximately 425 feet northwestward, facilitating better access to the Bay.
+The federal channel is now 1,900 feet long in total, extending from within the mouth of Sheep Pen Gut into the Chesapeake Bay.
+The channel is approximately 50 feet wide from the mouth of Sheep Pen Gut toward the Bay for 1,750 feet.
+The last 150 feet into the Bay is approximately 100 feet wide.

-- Approximately 24,000 cubic yards of clean dredged material from the project, consisting primarily of sand and silt, will be placed behind the stone sill to restore wetlands and increase shoreline resiliency.
+- Approximately 24,000 cubic yards of clean dredged material from the project, consisting primarily of sand and silt, was placed behind the stone sill to restore wetlands and increase shoreline resiliency.